Considering All-on-4 or All-on-X Dental Implants Overseas?

 Monitoring for signs of infection or bone loss

-Access to a dental team that understands the system used
+Access to a dental team familiar with the system used

-Suppose you have your implants done overseas and something breaks, shifts, or becomes infected.
-In that case, many Australian dentists may not have access to replacement parts or be unfamiliar with the brand, making repairs complicated or even impossible.
+If your implants are done overseas, and something breaks or shifts, many Australian dentists may not have the necessary replacement parts or might not be familiar with the brand.
+This can complicate repairs or make them impossible.

 Loose or cracked bridges

-🚨 But are the risks higher without regulation, local follow-up, or long-term support?
-Absolutely.
+🚨 But are the risks* higher** without regulations, local follow-up, or long-term support?* Absolutely.

 Higher implant standards